Mudasirh120/PasswordProtectedFileSharing/readme.md

 - bcrypt for hashing password before saving to database
 - multer to get & store files on server temperairly
 - cloudinary to store files
-- node-cron to delete expired files from database and cloudinary once every hour (expired files are unaccessible)
+- node-cron to delete expired files from database and cloudinary once every hour (not working, because project is deployed on vercel) replaced with a cleanup whenever someone visits site and through an external cron ping from cron-job.org.

 ---